"Follow along by entering the following examples in the Lissp REPL.

 ;;; Unquoting suppresses the recursive template quoting of tuples,

-;;; while the normal quote doesn't qualify symbols, so this combination
+;;; while the hard quote doesn't qualify symbols, so this combination

 ;;; suppresses auto-qualification.